taskcluster/taskcluster-docs/src/tutorial/interactive.md

 you proceed to the other tutorials, or the examples will not work.
 The first few tutorials aim to give you a quick introduction and it's recommended that you complete them.
-However, before you get started you should have a basic understanding of ES6 features like promises and `async` functions.
-[This page](async-javascript) should provide the required background if you don't have it already.
+However, before you get started you should have a basic understanding of ES2015+ features like Promises and async functions. "[Modern Asynchronous JavaScript](async-javascript)" discusses the background if you don't have it already.
 There are also other articles and sites dedicated to these language features.